 Hazelnut, whipped cream, and homemade salted caramel combine with steamed milk to make up the decadent Tuck’s Turtle, the specialty hot chocolate at Davis Square’s Diesel Café.

 Flour Bakery + Café

 Fiery Hot Chocolate

-James Beard Award-winning baker Joanne Chang’s food may be the main reason to visit one of five Flour Bakery locations, but the drinks are the reason to linger.
-This spicy mixture of chocolate ganache, steamed milk, chile powder, and cayenne pepper is a good bet to blast the winter blues away.
+James Beard Award-winning baker Joanne Chang’s food may be the main reason to visit one of seven Flour Bakery locations, but the drinks are the reason to linger.
+This spicy mixture of chocolate ganache, steamed milk, chili powder, and cayenne pepper is a good bet to blast the winter blues away.

 Java may be the focus at the coffee bar brainchild of the founder of the Coffee Trike and Gracenote Coffee Roasters, but the hot chocolate is equally well made.
 With Mapleline milk from Hadley and Dick Taylor Craft Chocolate ganache from Eureka, Calif., it has notes of molasses, orange, raisins, and toast–but most importantly, chocolate.